Q: What causes abdominal aortic aneurysms?

 Q: How is an abdominal aortic aneurysm diagnosed?

 Abdominal aortic aneurysms often have no symptoms and are usually detected incidentally during other tests.
-It can also present as a lump (mass) in the abdomen, pulsating sensation in the abdomen, or as a stiff or rigid abdomen that is usually detected during a routine examination.
+It can also present as a lump (mass) in the abdomen, a pulsating sensation in the abdomen, or as a stiff or rigid abdomen that is usually detected during a routine examination.

 An ultrasound scan is done when an abdominal aortic aneurysm with no symptoms is first suspected.
 A CT scan is used to confirm the size of an aneurysm.